My coworkers presented a silly programming interview style question to

 with a different language, and someone made the claim that it couldn't be done

-.
+efficiently in bash.
 Rising to the challenge, I rolled up my sleeves and

 started playing around.

-The first trick was to figure out how to write the hash function in bash
+The first trick was to figure out how to write the hash function in bash.

-has functions, but they can only return an exit status in the range 0-255.
+bash has functions, but they can only return an exit status in the range 0-255.

 There are a couple of different ways to do that, but I opted to return the value